ARTICLE 55 - Sessional Lecturers

 55:11 By June 30, 2014, the University agrees to establish twenty (20) sessional lecturer positions to be filled by sessional instructors who meet the criteria of long-serving sessional as described in 55:11 (a) and 55:11 (b).
 These positions will be established at the rank of Sessional Lecturer Level 1 and will not be eligible for promotion for five (5) years from the date of appointment as a Sessional Lecturer under this Article 55.

 (a) A sessional instructor who has taught thirty-two (32) or more sessional courses (or equivalent as defined in Article 54:04) over eight (8) or fewer consecutive academic years, including the current year, is a long-serving sessional instructor and may apply for a sessional lecturer position under this Article 55.
-She/he will be considered the sole applicant.
+The member will be considered the sole applicant.

 (b) In circumstances where a currently appointed sessional instructor has been continuously employed by the University over the past eight (8) academic years including one or more Limited Term Appointments, the qualifying period stipulated in 55:11 (a) may be increased by a total of the number of years or part years the member was employed in the Limited Term Appointment(s).
-In the case of serious illness, extraordinary family responsibilities or other exceptional circumstances, a sessional instructor may request in writing, in a letter directed to the Provost, to have her/his qualifying period of eligibility as sessional lecturer under this clause extended for a period of up to one (1) year.
+In the case of serious illness, extraordinary family responsibilities or other exceptional circumstances, a sessional instructor may request in writing, in a letter directed to the Provost, to have the sessional instructor’s qualifying period of eligibility as sessional lecturer under this clause extended for a period of up to one (1) year.
 Such extensions shall not be unreasonably denied.
 The Faculty Association shall be notified of all such requests in writing as soon as possible.

 (c) Applications must be submitted to the AAU Head no later than October 15 in the academic year preceding the appointment.
 The AAU Head shall present the application to the AAU appointments committee.
 The appointments committee shall review the application and provide a recommendation to the AAU Head no later than January 15 in the academic year preceding the appointment.
 In the first year of this agreement, the reviews of sessional instructors who, as of June 30, 2011, meet the criteria specified in clause 55:11 (a) and 55:11 (b) shall be expedited such that successful applicants shall be appointed effective January 1, 2012.